himedlooff/DragonSlayers-I/index.md

 - Leader: L.A.S.E.R, UnchartedWater
 - Co-leaders: Pepe (Selected elders from other clans will also serve as rotational co-leaders.)

+# Clan War Strategy

+*(I am putting together something quick to help us out.
+I hope that with your help, over time, we will improve this Clan War Strategy section.)*

+Remember to have **FUN**.
+This is a game, so just try to have fun and go with the flow.
+No stress.

+**Suggestions for preparing your base:**

+1. Move your townhall behind the walls during the preparation day.
+Suggestion, to create a base with the inner core of 7x8, 8x8 or larger so that you can quickly convert between trophy base and farming base.
+2. Request troops that are both good for defense and offense like dragon, wizards, lvl 4+ minions, lvl 5+ archers.
+3. Train good attack troops for yourself and for donation.
+4. Make sure your heros and your spells are ready.

+**Suggestions for clan attacking strategy:**

+1. The goal is to gain stars, just like in single player campaign.
+2. Try to fight the enemy base that not yet been raid by anyone of us.
+It is easier to gain 1 star from 0 star than to improve from 1 star base to 2 stars, or 2 stars to 3 stars
+3. Uncharted and Ammjr suggest that we should take our top level members to fight against their 2nd levels members, our 2nd levels fight against their 3rd levels, and our 3rd levels fight against their top levels.
+For example or #1 player fight agains their #10 townhall, #2 players fight against their #11 townhall, etc...
+4. We should have members with weakest troops start the fight first.
+And we should start from the enemy weakest base and work our way up.

+**Important distinction when talk about strength/ranking level:**

+1. The bases in the war zone is ranked based on defense capability
+2. The attacker strength is based on the level of the troops the attacker can train.
+3. For example: base like that of Eagles, who have a max out TH8 and just upgrade to TH9 do not have lvl6 troops.
+Eagles' base is ranked 13, but his attack strength may not be as high.
+The point is that we should try to communicate with each other, understand all members troop strength and coordinate our attack.

 # Current Events